r3dg0d/pspwn5/README.md

 # pspwn5
 A Repo dedicated to reverse engineering the PS5 into an absolute fucking monster.
+Code will not be uploaded until its perfected for the end-consumer.

 # 🍻 UPDATE: PS5 JAILBROKEN!
 https://www.engadget.com/ps5-jailbreak-pt-firmware-155201757.html